CryptowalletSi/CryptoWalletSiBot/README.md

 Telegram tipping bot

 TODO:
-- deposit
-- withdraw
-- tip
+- limit commands based on where they are executed (chat or group)
+- make errors more human friendly